mathieu-valade/RiskOfRain2API/README.md

 ### Data

-You can navigate the wiki's API from the root.
-Data can be found under the following routes:
+You can navigate the wiki's API from the root at the following address: https://riskofrain2wiki.herokuapp.com Data can be found under the following routes:
 - `/items`
 - `/achievements`